Gregor-Gottschewski/website/_posts/2025-05-06-adding-basic-auth-to-jakartaee.md

 > **Where can I find the source code?**
 >
-> The complete source code of the example can be found on [GitHub](https://github.com/Gregor-Gottschewski/jakartaee-basic-auth).
+> The complete source code of this article can be found on [GitHub](https://github.com/Gregor-Gottschewski/jakartaee-basic-auth).

 ## Dependencies and setup